stonepros/stone/doc/dev/wireshark.rst

 Before you start hacking on Wireshark code you should look at the ``doc/README.developer`` and ``doc/README.dissector`` documents as they explain the basics of writing dissectors.
-After reading those two documents you should be prepared to work on the Ceph dissector.  `The Wireshark developers guide`__ also contains a lot of useful information but it is less directed and is more useful as a reference then an introduction.
+After reading those two documents you should be prepared to work on the Stone dissector.  `The Wireshark developers guide`__ also contains a lot of useful information but it is less directed and is more useful as a reference then an introduction.